sschulte24110/bootstrap-gallery-workshop/README.md

 columns to take up at all screen sizes.
 So `col-6` would be an element that takes up 6 columns.

+To let Bootstrap figure out how wide the columns should be (automatically calculate), juse use the `col` class.
+There are additional utility classes that help specify how the automatic columns can be drawn.

 The structure of a bootstrap layout requires the entire layout to have a class of either `container` or `container-fluid`.
 Each block of column-based content needs to be inside a parent that has the `row` class.
 You can have any number of rows,